wjz224/BuzzMedia/README.md

 4. Aryan Tawde - art223@lrhigh.edu
 4. Wilson Zheng - wjz224@lehigh.edu

+## Deployment
+Go into the thebuzz folder and run "sh deploy.sh"
+Go into backend folder and run "mvn package; mvn heroku:deploy"

 ## User Stories

 U1: As an Admin I want to edit the database directly because I need to update and maintain it.
 (Manual test)